skip to content

 Categories: UIS jobs

-Principal Application Specialist (FTC)
+Principal Application Integration Specialist (Fixed Term)

-Jobs - Tue, 21/02/2023 - 00:00
+Jobs - Mon, 19/05/2025 - 01:00

-You will work as part of a team responsible for the maintenance and development of this critical business systems.
-The role will involve providing ongoing support and development of a broad range of Oracle technologies including core Oracle e-Business Suite, SOA and interfacing.
-You will be expected to lead more junior Oracle Development resources and provide all aspects of technical systems support including setting up support procedures and implementing support best practices.
+You will work as part of a team responsible for the maintenance and development of this critical system.
+The role involves providing ongoing support and development of a broad range of Oracle technologies.
+You will develop and define the integration build, accept software modules from software developers, and produce builds for loading onto the target environment.

-The candidate is expected to be able to work independently and as part of a team, being able to demonstrate an ability to develop other colleagues.
+You will be able to work independently and as part of a team, being able to demonstrate an ability to develop other colleagues.

 Providing Development and Technical skills in all areas of Oracle technology including, but not restricted to, the following: